zebedeeLewis/management-dashboard/README.md

 ##  Setup
 ### Back-end
 The back-end portion of the application is a [Django](https://www.djangoproject.com/) project with a [Django REST Framework](https://www.django-rest-framework.org/) app (api).
-To setup, run and develop the back-end portion of this project you must first setup a python development environment, install the dependencies, then serve the development server.
+To setup, run and develop the back-end portion of this project you must first setup a python development environment, install the dependencies, apply migrations, then serve the development server.

 Setup your python distribution.
 It's recommended to use pyenv to manage distributions.
 The installation steps can be found [here](https://realpython.com/intro-to-pyenv/#why-use-pyenv) .
 Once you've installed it, select a distribution and proceed.